What can mindfulness meditation do for your mental health?

 Meditating to help focus

 Research has found that regularly practising mindfulness meditation can improve your focus and attention.
-It can also improve your memory and mental problem-solving.
+It can also improve your memory and mental problem-solving ability.
 You can think of meditation as a training exercise for your mind.
 Lots of people find that practising meditation makes concentrating easier and gives them a longer attention span.

 How can I try out meditation myself?